id-bioinfo/TIPars/reconstructAncestralSeq/README.md

 # Reconstrcut Ancestral Sequences using PastML

-ReconstrcutAncestralSeqByPastML.pl is a perl script to reconstrcut ancestral sequences using PastML that includes two additional in-house scripts for adding names (INNODE1...INNODEN) for internal nodes of the tree and generating the annotation files as input for PastML.
+reconstructAncestralSeq.pl is a perl script to reconstrcut ancestral sequences using PastML that includes two additional in-house scripts for adding names (INNODE1...INNODEN) for internal nodes of the tree and generating the annotation files as input for PastML.